 Further extending Gale's coverage of quality UK newspaper press, the Telegraph is a superb complement to Gale's other historical newspapers, providing an alternative voice for researchers to titles such as the Times and the Daily Mail.

 Directed at a wealthy, well-educated readership, the newspaper is commonly associated with traditional Toryism despite its more liberal beginnings, especially in regard to foreign policy.
 Under the editorship of poet and Orientalist Edwin Arnold from 1873 to 1899, the paper frequently featured articles on foreign affairs and foreign cultures.
-This led to the Telegraph's coverage of Henry Morton Stanley's expedition to Africa in search of David Livingstone, which it co-sponsored with the New York Herald.
+This led to the Telegraph's coverage of Henry Morton Stanley's expedition to Africa in search of David Livingstone, which was co-sponsored with the New York Herald.